 Methodology and coordination

-The course is an instructor-led training programme coordinated and tutored by Demetrio Lazagna, whose expertise will guide you throughout the various modules.
+The course is an instructor-led training programme coordinated by Demetrio Lazagna together with a group of election experts.

 The course will be delivered through a combination of: